 - Specialized Workshops and Seminars.

-Specifically, practice related learning will be promoted by tailor made exchange programmes and job shadowing, usually related to learning programmes, across the region:
+Practice related learning will be promoted by tailor made exchange programmes which will usually be related to learning programmes, across the region.